“Sooner or later Southerners all come home,

 For many, OKRA, that spiny and slimy pod, is the only way to thicken a gumbo.
 Okra not only thickens a gumbo; it adds flavor.
 It is usually sliced and then sautéed with what many consider the holy trinity of gumbo-making: onions, celery and bell peppers.
 Okra gumbo has a subtler flavor than filé- or roux-based gumbos.

 FILÉ is dried and ground sassafras leaves.
 It is usually added to a gumbo at the very end of the cooking process or to individual servings.
 Many prefer filé for its distinctive musty, tea-like flavor.
 It is sometimes called “gumbo filé.”
 The Cajuns and Creoles learned about filé from the Choctaw Indians of the Gulf South.
 Some maintain that filé was used when okra was out of season.
-Today, both gumbos are made year-round.
+Today, communities make both gumbos year-round.
 Combining filé with okra is uncommon.

 A ROUX, used as a thickening agent, is achieved by cooking flour and a fat (butter, vegetable oil, or even olive oil) together over high heat.
 The rich nuttiness of the roux intensifies with cooking, which also affects its color.
 A roux is used in various recipes; different colors are desired for different dishes.
-Some use a peanut butter colored roux, while others strive for an almost black roux.
+Some use a peanut butter-colored roux, while others strive for an almost black roux.